dillonHe/EasyEDA-Documents/Tutorial/SchematicLibs.md

 ## Pins

-Symbols pins are the most import part of any Schematic Lib symbol.
+Symbols pins are the most important part of any Schematic Lib symbol.
 They are the things that allow wires to be attached to symbols to connect up your circuit.

 You can use the **P** hotkey to add a Pin or from the toolbar: